nanohard/october_vagrant/README.md

+A Vagrantfile and some scripts for linking OctoberCMS and setting up a Vagrant VM.

 ##### This was written for a Linux environment, and only tested on Debian Jessie.

 If you want to link an already-existing OctoberCMS project, you want the [link](https://github.com/nanohard/october_vagrant/tree/link) branch.